PlanterApp/planter_blog/content/posts/how-to-plant-trees-and-shrubs-in-your-garden/index.md

 ### It's All About Time

 Tree in hand, it's important to choose the right time to plant.
-The best time to plant is during dormant seasons- after leaves fall in autumn, or before buds emerge in spring, while the weather is cool.
+The best time to plant is during dormant seasons: after leaves fall in autumn, or before buds emerge in spring, while the weather is cool.
+Certainly not in the summer- the amount of sun will promote growth of leaves, while a new transplant needs to invest in a strong root system first.

 ### Now We Prepare!